eisen-ai/eisen-docs/source/eisen/getstarted.rst

 .. code-block:: bash

-   pip3 install --upgrade eisen-core
+   pip install --upgrade eisen-core

 If you want to be working on the latest possible software version, you can install from our GIT repository by executing

 .. code-block:: bash

-   pip3 install --upgrade git+https://github.com/eisen-ai/eisen-core.git
+   pip install --upgrade git+https://github.com/eisen-ai/eisen-core.git

 Obtain Eisen via DockerHub